oiwic/SQC_ADDA_COM_API/Readme.md

 __2. Compile Step__

 We use the VS2010 environment to compile the project.
-The steps are as follows.
+The steps are shown as follows.

 * 1 Create solution: Create a blank solution and add the source files.
 * 2 Configure the solution: __[Solution]__->__[Properties]__->__[Regular]__->__[Configure Type]__->__[.dll]__